Hebei 400t/d Feldspar Mineral Processing Plant

 Crushing and screening: materials were fed by belt conveyor to the jaw crusher for coarse crushing; crushed materials were transported by belt conveyor to the circular vibrating screen for wet screening; oversize materials returned to the hydraulic cone crusher for fine crushing; crushed materials were sent to the circular vibrating screen for wet screening to form closed-circuit crushing.
 Oversize materials were sent to the fine ore bin to gain a product size of -15mm.

-Grinding and classification: fine ore was fed evenly by belt conveyor to the roller-bearing grid ball mill for coarse grinding; ground materials were fed to the high-weir spiral classifier, where settled materials returned to the ball mill and overflow flowedby gravity to the separation process.
+Grinding and classification: fine ore was fed evenly by belt conveyor to the roller-bearing grid ball mill for coarse grinding; ground materials were fed to the spiral classifier, where settled materials returned to the ball mill and overflow flowedby gravity to the separation process.

 Separation: medium-field magnetic separation-desliming-indirect flotation.
 Ground materials flowedby gravity to the magnetic separator to remove impurities; magnetic tailings flowedby gravity to the slurry pump box and were pumped to the desliming hopper; underflow flowedby gravity to the agitation tank and mixed with reagent; the mixture flowedby gravity to the indirect flotation process comprising XCF and KYF flotation cells to remove ferric oxide and mica.